martinborgen/advent_of_code_2025_rust/README.md

 ### day 2:
 My part 2 solution is pretty damn slow.
 It should be possible to make it much, much faster.
 I believe it's because of repeatedly creating strings.

+### day3:
+Felt better about these solutions, they made more sense and were alright to implement.